lucas-cauhe/cargo-perm/README.md

 }
 ```

-And rerun it:
+And rerun it cleaning the target directory:
 ```
-cargo run
+cargo clean && cargo run
 Make a guess:
 20
 Message from beyond